-Secondary Force Reviews shall be completed by a supervisor at least one rank above that of the highest-ranking member who engaged in the reportable use of force, as designated by the Inspector or Commander in the chain of command for the force responding supervisor.
+Secondary Force Reviews shall be completed by a supervisor at least one rank above that of the highest-ranking employee member who engaged in the reportable use of force, as designated by the Inspector or Commander in the chain of command for the initial SFR force responding supervisor.

-- 1. The force secondary reviewer shall be at the rank of Lieutenant or higher. - 2.
+- a.1.
+The force secondary reviewer shall be at the rank of Lieutenant or higher. - 2.
 In some instances, the force secondary reviewer may be an appointed rank, when designated.

-B. No Review of Own Review, Own Force, or Witnessed Force
+b.B.
+No Review of Own Review, Own Force, or Witnessed Force

-- 1. Supervisors cannot complete a Secondary Force Review of their own Type 2 Force Review. - 2.
-Supervisors cannot complete a Secondary Force Review of a Type 2 Force Review of their own use of force, or any use of force they participated in, authorized, or witnessed.
+- e.1.
+Supervisors cannot complete a Secondary Force Review of their own SFR Type 2 Force Review. - 2.
+Supervisors cannot complete a Secondary Force Review of an SFRa Type 2 Force Review of their own use of force, or any use of force they participated in, authorized, or witnessed.

-C. Secondary Force Reviews for Type 2 Force Reviews
+d.C.
+Secondary Force Reviews for Type 2 Force Reviews

-- 1. Secondary Force Reviews shall be completed for all Type 2 Force Reviews, including any that were completed for level 1 reportable force. - 2.
-The purposes of Secondary Force Reviews are to: - a.
-Confirm that the Type 2 Force Review included all required collection and documentation of evidence.
+- 1. Secondary Force Reviews shall be completed for all Type 2 Force Reviews, including any that were completed for level 1 reportable force. - 1.
+Secondary Force Review purpose and b.
+Review all available evidence, and perform an additional, separate review of whether the use of force appears to have been consistent with MPD policy.

+- 2. The purposes of a Secondary Force Reviews are to: - a.
+Confirm that the SFR Type 2 Force Review included all required collection and documentation of evidence.